 A medical research organisation is only as good as its scientists and its future is only as good as its early career researchers.
 The Foundation champions future talent and has a multi-tiered support structure to foster the next generation of scientists in this field.

 The WIRF grants program supports our purpose to conduct, enable and promote high quality research that will improve the health of women and babies, and foster new researchers through various grant funding and scholarship opportunities.

 Starter Grant funding

 Starter Grants are predominately for new investigators embarking on their research career.
 Grants are for a maximum of $20,000 and awarded for a period of 12 months.
-THE FUNDING ROUND IS NOW CLOSED AND WILL OPEN IN APRIL 2015.
+THE FUNDING ROUND IS NOW OPEN AND WILL CLOSE ON FRIDAY 15TH MAY 2015.

 Capacity Building Grants

 Capacity Building Grants provide flexible support to allow investigators to develop their capacity to assist them in attaining a level of productivity and capability sufficient to attract nationally competitive grant funding.
 Grants are a maximum of $35,000 per year for 3 years which is subject to satisfactory performance at yearly reviews.
 THE FUNDING ROUND IS NOW CLOSED AND WILL OPEN IN APRIL 2016.

 Professor Gordon King Doctor of Philosophy Scholarships / Bachelor of Medical Science Scholarships